firstdraft/guides/primary-syntax.md

 9.downcase
 ```

 Aha! `NoMethodError: undefined method 'downcase' for 9:Fixnum`.
 It looks scary, but one of your main objectives during this course is to **not panic** when you see an error message.
 Slow down, read it carefully, and see if you can make any sense of it at all.
-Over time, you will find that they are very helpful — and you will miss them when something is going wrong *silenty*.
+Over time, you will find that they are very helpful — and you will miss them when something is going wrong *silently*.

 In this case, it is saying: "Hey, dummy — you can't downcase 9, which is a number."
 Fair enough. (`Fixnum` means "integer", as opposed to `Float` which means "decimal number".
 Almost all programming languages use two distinct data types for those two things.)